ITS-Imola-21/Project_Work/Networking/README.md

 # The Networking group used the following software and performed the following procedures.

+## <span>Draw.io</span>

+[Draw.io](https://www.drawio.com/) is a software of graphical design and diagramming multiplatform.
+Its interface can be used to create diagrams such as flowcharts, wireframes, UML diagrams, organizational charts and network diagrams.
+We used the aforementioned software to create all the network infrastructure diagrams of the project.

 ## Wireshark

 [Wireshark](https://www.wireshark.org/) is a protocol analysis or packet sniffer software used for network troubleshooting, analysis and development of protocols or communication software and for education, possessing all the features of a standard protocol analyzer.